south-lacrosse/www-dev/docs/webmaster-tasks.md

 The hosts should have a way to see the current settings, or you can log into WordPress as an administrator and go to `Tools > PHP Info`.

+Note that as of PHP 8.5, `php --ini=diff` will display values that differ from the defaults, though some settings such as `implicit_flush` will get turned on when using the CLI.

 ## Database

 You should periodically make sure the database is performing well.